Grand Duchess Olga Alexandrovna of Russia

 The Romanovs under house arrest at Ai-Todor in the Crimea in 1918.
 Standing: Colonel Nikolai Kulikovsky (Grand Duchess Olga’s husband), Mr. Fogel, Olga Konstantinovna Vasiljeva, Prince Andrei (Xenia’s son).
 Seated: Mr. Orbeliani, Prince Nikita (Xenia’s son), Grand Duchess Olga (Xenia’s sister), Grand Duchess Xenia, Empress Maria Feodorovna (Xenia’s mother), Grand Duke Alexander (Xenia’s husband).
 On the floor: Prince Vasili (Xenia’s son), Prince Rostislav (Xenia’s son), and Prince Dmitri (Xenia’s son); Photo Credit – Wikipedia

 Olga and Nikolai refused to leave Russia.
 One of Empress Maria Feodorovna’s personal bodyguards, Timofei Ksenofontovich Yatchik took Olga, Nikolai, and their son Tikhon to his hometown Novominskaya where Olga gave birth to her second child Guri Nikolaevich in a rented farmhouse on April 23, 1919.
-As the White Army was pushed back and the Red Army approached, the family set out on what would be their last journey through Russia.
+As the White Army was pushed back and the Red Army approached, the family set out on their last journey through Russia.
 Yatchik, the former bodyguard, accompanied Olga and her family as they traveled to Rostov-on-Don and then to Novorossiysk where the Danish consul Thomas Schytte gave them refuge in his home.
 Finally, they arrived in Copenhagen, Denmark on April 2, 1920, and Olga was reunited with her mother.
-Yatchik, the former imperial bodyguard, guarded Empress Maria Feodorovna until her death in 1928 and then lived the rest of his life in Denmark.
+Yatchik, the former imperial bodyguard, guarded Empress Maria Feodorovna until she died in 1928, and then lived the rest of his life in Denmark.

 Timofei Ksenofontovich Yatchik who assisted Olga and her family in leaving Russia; Photo Credit – Wikipedia